qualisign/optipulse.github.io/whitepaper.md

 ### Disadvantages, Obstacles<a id="sec-2-2-2" name="sec-2-2-2"></a>

 There are also several difficulties associated with meshes that shouldn't be overlooked.
-Some of these may be mitigated by the design of an app fulfilling many functions normally assigned to the network administrator, while others may be reducable to inadequacies of current physical layer internet technologies that OptiPulse's
+Some of these may be mitigated by the design of an app fulfilling many functions normally assigned to the network administrator, while others may be reducable to inadequacies of current physical layer internet technologies that OptiPulse's (a key partner)
 Light Grid may improve on.

 1. Power Consumption

+    From link-labs: "Because each node in a mesh has to act as an endpoint and a router, it has to draw more power to operate.
+Thus, if you have battery-powered, low-power nodes, a mesh may be difficult to deploy without a lot of network planning."
-    This is listed as a disadvantage, but OptiPulse's Light Grid requires very low power consumption, which may make it an enabling technology for mesh networks.
+    This is listed as a disadvantage, but OptiPulse's Light Grid requires very little power consumption, which may make it an enabling technology for mesh networks.

 2. Latency